Siarhei-Yarkavy/pipeWrapper/README.md

 `pipeWrapper.exe --lmode INCL --profile AAC_VOLUME --  -1 "out file.m4a"`

 ### Examples
-Example of a profile is located in `Examples` folder.
+Profile data examples are located in `Examples` folder.
 Copy a subfolder to the pipeWrapper executable folder.